 After obtaining converged estimates from the direct and indirect free energy simulations, we then compare these free energy profiles.
 The comparison is provided in Fig. 5.
 We can see that for all target high-level Hamiltonians, the indirect results from the low-level corrections are able to reproduce the reference results.
 In Fig. 5a, the direct AM1, PM6 and MNDO PMFs obviously differ from the high-level one.
 By adding the SQM<->QM correction, the PMFs become much more similar to the direct B3LYP result.
-The free energy profiles at HF, MP2 and $\omega$ B97X-D levels are also reproduced by the indirect method, as is shown in Fig. 5b, 5c and 5d.
+The free energy profiles at HF, MP2 and ω B97X-D levels are also reproduced by the indirect method, as is shown in Fig. 5b, 5c and 5d.
 The relative free energies at important points on the free energy profiles are summarized in Table S2, which enables a quantitative comparison.
 We can see that the indirect results indeed agree with the direct ones.
+Note that the height of the barrier could also be obtained with normal mode analysis.
+However, a statistically averaged free energy profile is absent in such calculation.

-Compared with the previous case of performing the indirect free energy calculation at SQM level by combining the direct MM free energy simulation and the MM<-->SQM correction in our previous work, the agreement between the QM PMF and the SQM one is much better.
-The reason should be that the similarity between SQM and QM Hamiltonians is higher than the similarity between MM and SQM Hamiltonians, which, according to others' work, is mainly due to the differences in the stiff degree of freedoms.22, 95-99 The peaks in the SD profile under the MM Hamiltonian observed in our previous work could also be a sign of this.
+Compared with the previous case of performing the indirect free energy calculation at SQM level by combining the direct MM free energy simulation and the MM<->SQM correction in our previous work,85 the agreement between the QM PMF and the SQM one is much better.
+The reason should be that the similarity between SQM and QM Hamiltonians is higher than the similarity between MM and SQM Hamiltonians, which, according to others' work, is mainly due to the differences in the stiff degree of freedoms.^{22, 95-99} The peaks in the SD profile under the MM Hamiltonian observed in our previous work could also be a sign of this.^{27, 85}

 After checking the consistency of the free energy profiles from the direct and indirect methods, we then turn to compare the efficiencies of different methods.
 As the computational costs under different SQM Hamiltonians are extremely similar, we use their mean to estimate the general computational cost at SQM level.
 The comparisons between computational costs of different schemes are given in Table 2 and Table S3, where the computational costs are scaled by the ratio of the computational cost under the QM Hamiltonian to that under the SQM Hamiltonian to estimate the equivalent simulation time under SQM Hamiltonians.
 From this comparison, we know that the speedup of the indirect scheme is generally about 20 fold.
-This phenomenon is drastically different from the previous case of performing the indirect free energy calculation at SQM level by using MM simulations and MM<->SQM corrections, where the computational speedup for this small toy system is at most 2 fold.
-The reason is that the computational cost at ab initio QM level is significantly higher than the SQM one, while the computational costs under SQM and MM Hamiltonians are similar.
-As a result, the computational cost at SQM level is almost negligible, and the speedup of the indirect scheme is mainly determined by the ratio of the computational cost in the direct QM free energy simulation to that in the SQM<->QM correction, namely
+This phenomenon is drastically different from the previous case of performing the indirect free energy calculation at SQM level by using MM simulations and MM<->SQM corrections, where the computational speedup for this small toy system is at most 2 fold.85 The reason is that the computational cost at ab initio QM level is significantly higher than the SQM one, while the computational costs under SQM and MM Hamiltonians are similar.
+As a result, the computational cost at SQM level is almost negligible, and the speedup of the indirect scheme is mainly determined by the ratio of the computational cost in the direct QM free energy simulation to that in the SQM<->SQM correction, namely

 speedup

-$$\approx \frac{2n{\text{direct QM}}\phi{\text{direct QM}}}{2n{\text{SQM} \leftrightarrow \text{SQM}}\phi{\text{SQM} \leftrightarrow \text{SQM}} \operatorname{correction}} = \frac{\phi{\text{NEW,direct QM}} + \phi{\text{eq,direct QM}}}{\phi{\text{NEW,SQM} \leftarrow \text{SQM}} \operatorname{correction} + \phi{\text{eq,SQM} \leftarrow \text{SQM}}}$$
+$$\approx \frac{2n{\text{direct QM}}\phi{\text{direct QM}}}{2n{\text{SQM} \leftrightarrow \text{QM correction}}\phi{\text{SQM} \leftarrow \text{SQM correction}}} = \frac{\phi{\text{NEW, direct QM}} + \phi{\text{eq, direct QM}}}{\phi{\text{NEW, SQM} \leftarrow \text{SQM correction}} + \phi{\text{eq, SQM} \leftarrow \text{SQM correction}}}$$

 (30)